mrkkrp/dot-emacs/README.md

 I use `solarized-dark` theme.
 It's the only theme I can use, seriously.
-My font of choice is `Ubuntu Mono`, because it's easy to get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and how knows what else (I like strange symbols), it's also quite pretty.
-(Use Infinality if you use Arch Linux, your eyes deserve it).
+My font of choice is `Ubuntu Mono`, because it's easy to get on Arch Linux and it supports all scripts that I need: Latin, Cyrillic, Greek, and who knows what else (I like strange symbols), it's also quite pretty.
+(Use Infinality if you use Arch Linux, your eyes deserve it.)
 I had been a big fan of Inconsolata before I switched to Ubuntu Mono.
-The reason for switching is that there is no normal version of the font supporting Cyrillic script (yes, I've tried modifications à la Inconsolata-lcg, they suck or I'm not sufficiently dedicated person to make them look normally).
+The reason for switching is that there is no normal version of the font supporting Cyrillic script (yes, I've tried modifications à la Inconsolata LCG, they suck or I'm not sufficiently dedicated person to make them look normally).
 I also enable `hl-line-mode` in modes like `dired` for prettiness (see code).